-All host schools are required to call (309-663-6377) or fax (309-663-7479) the IHSA Office by 10:00 a.m. on the dates listed below with the date and time for the First, Second, Quarterfinal and Semifinal Round games.
+All host schools are required to call (309-663-6377) or email Jackie Litwiller (jlitwiller@ihsa.org) at the IHSA Office by 10:00 a.m. on the dates listed below with the date and time for the First, Second, Quarterfinal and Semifinal Round games.
 Please contact the administration of your school's next Football Playoff opponent prior to the dates listed below to determine your date and starting time.

 Very Important: After each host school has notified the IHSA Office with their game date and starting time, the IHSA Staff will put the Officials Assignments on each Host School's IHSA School Center Web Site.
 The IHSA Office will not post the Officials Assignments on the School Center Web Site until all schools have reported their date and starting time.
 It is very important that each host school call the crew chief of the officials assigned to their game on Tuesday by 3:00 p.m.
-Officials know they have an assignment; they just do not know when or where they will be officialing.
+Officials know they have an assignment; they just do not know when or where they will be officiating.

-First Round Hosts- Monday, Oct.
-25th
+First Round Hosts - Monday, Oct.
+24th

-Second Round Hosts - Monday, Nov.
-1st
+Second Round Hosts - Monday, Oct.
+31st

 Quarterfinal Round Hosts - Monday, Nov.
-8th
+7th

 Semifinal Round Hosts - Monday, Nov.
-15th
+14th